BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Systemic Key Compromise.**

 Seed Tool offers random seed generation.
-But, if users feel uncomfortable with that, and the possibility of Systemic Key Compromise if an error were to be found in the algorithm, they can instead generate seeds with dice, cards, or coin flips.
+But, if users feel uncomfortable with that and the resultant possibility of Systemic Key Compromise if an error were to be found in the algorithm, they can instead generate seeds with dice, cards, or coin flips.

-Because Seed Tool is primarily a holder of seeds, it doesn't address the following adversaries, which are more likely to be found on the Wallet side of the equation: Censorship, Correlation, Transaction Error, User Error.
+_Because Seed Tool is primarily a holder of seeds, it doesn't address the following adversaries, which are more likely to be found on the Wallet side of the equation: Censorship, Correlation, Transaction Error, User Error._

-Seed Tool also doesn't currently resolve the following adversaries of note: Blackmail, Coercion, Death/Incapacitation, Social Engineering, Supply-Chain Attack.
+_Seed Tool also doesn't currently resolve the following adversaries of note: Blackmail, Coercion, Death/Incapacitation, Social Engineering, Supply-Chain Attack._

 ## Interoperability

 <a href="https://raw.githubusercontent.com/BlockchainCommons/GordianSeedTool-iOS/master/images/st-export.jpeg"><img src="https://raw.githubusercontent.com/BlockchainCommons/GordianSeedTool-iOS/master/images/st-export.jpeg" align="right" width=250 style="border:1px solid black;"></a>

-Seed Tool maximizes how you can get data into the app:
+Seed Tool maximizes the ways that a user can get data into the app:

 * Data can be read from files, images, photos, or the paste buffer.

-Seed Tool supports input and output of URs, using either QRs, textual URs, or in some cases ByteWords.
+Seed Tool supports extensive input and output of URs, using either QRs, textual URs, or in some cases ByteWords.

 * Seeds can be imported as `ur:crypto-seed`.
 * Backups can be restored as `ur:crypto-sskr`, provided that sufficient shares are available.